-Chariots4Hope is a faith-based organization that provides automobiles to low income families and individuals in need of transportation who have been recommended to us by one of our referring organizations.
-Chariots4Hope exists because of our generous donors, volunteers and community partners who understand that reliable transportation is a vital component for self-sufficiency - a requirement for stable employment, the care of children, and the pursuit of education.
+Chariots4Hope is a is a faith-based organization that empowers low-income individuals and families to reach and maintain self-sufficiency through car ownership and afterCARe services.
+Chariots4Hope exists because of our generous donors, volunteers and community partners who understand that reliable transportation is a vital component for the many lives we serve.

 Eastern Nebraska Community Action Partnership

 The mission of ENCAP is to eliminate the causes of poverty by strengthening individuals, families, and communities through self-sufficiency initiatives in Douglas and Sarpy Counties.
 Established in 1965, ENCAP is a non-profit community organization located in the heart of North Omaha.
 As a Community Action Agency, ENCAP is responsible for providing programming that meets community needs, and responds to the voices of the low-income community.